newtwizard/newtwizard.github.io/_posts/2023-10-4-death-is-not-the-end.md

 title:  "death is not the end"
 date:   2023-10-04 20:00:00 -0700
 ---
 Someone broke death.
 It doesn’t work for you anymore.
+Some take pity on you.
+Some revile you.
+You are a symptom of a world gone wrong, and there are more like you every day.

 When you die, give up a piece of yourself.
 If it hurts enough, you awaken nearly naked by the last bonfire or hearth you slept beside.
 One thing finds its way back with you – all the rest is still where you left it.